 Another resident pointed out that “Parking for visitors (our grown up children and friends) is always a problem and is a real issue as there are usually no spaces near the house and people have to park up to 500m away.”

 We must rely on the planners to ensure that sufficient space is provided to ensure road safety and access as well as enough useable parking spaces.
-This should be reflected in Neighbourhood Plans and in the new Vale of the White Horse Local Plan Part 2.
+Unfortunately the County seem to believe that you can live in OX12 and not need a car.
+Our suvey shows that this is not the real world.

 Parking is a serious problem in Wantage and Grove and residents suggest that it creates a danger to public safety.